- Computational Social Science

 - Technology and Equity

-Cornell’s commencement weekend scheduled for May 22-24, 2020 has been postponed as explained in President Pollack’s message to May 2020 graduates.
-While commencement will be delayed, graduates will receive their degrees on time and diplomas mailed in late June.
-Information Science Department ceremony will be announced after the University Commencement is scheduled.
+Cornell’s commencement weekend scheduled for May 29-30, 2021 will be held in-person, as explained in President Pollack’s message to May 2021 graduates.
+The Information Science Department ceremony will be announced after the University Commencement is scheduled.
 Please check back here for updated information

 Future Department Graduation Dates